Training Programs

 Through the generosity of corporate and individual donors, Accordia is able to provide financial assistance to many doctors, nurses and other healthcare professionals whose salaries will not support the program’s expense.
 Often, those who need assistance most are precisely those whose jobs are the most challenging: treating thousands of people living with HIV in rural areas without access to specialized clinics or referral hospitals.
 IDI’s training program alumni return to their home clinics equipped to train their peers, and provide quality healthcare in their communities.

-For information on how you can sponsor a trainee, please contact Cindy Sadler.
+For information on how you can sponsor a trainee, please contact Alissa Oram.